 At UUCPA, our OWL program is run by a volunteer OWL Coordinator under the auspices of the Children and Youth Religious Education Committee.
 Maribea Berry has been our OWL coordinator for several years now, taking care of all the logistics of the OWL program.
 Maribea is a trained OWL leader herself, and both her children have been through the program.

 OWL classes run at times that have proved to be convenient for the participants.
-OWL for grades 4-6 and grades K-2 is offered Sunday mornings at 11:00 a.m. (in 2011 and 2013), and OWL for grades 7-9 is offered on Sunday evenings (in 2010, 2012 and 2014).
 The goal is to ensure that all children are offered the opportunity to attend each OWL session when they reach the appropriate grades.

-We draw from an amazing pool of volunteer teachers within our congregation, including R.N.s, M.D.s, therapists, and classroom teachers — and some of our best OWL teachers are ordinary parents whose own children have gone through the OWL program.
-Many of our volunteers complete the fifteen hour OWL training, and all volunteers are trained and supported by our OWL coordinator and Associate Minister of Religious Education, who between them have over 30 years of experience supervising OWL programs.
+We draw from an amazing pool of volunteer teachers within our congregation — R.N.s, M.D.s, therapists, and classroom teachers — and some of our best OWL teachers are ordinary parents whose own children have gone through the OWL program.
+Many of our volunteers complete the fifteen hour OWL training, and all volunteers are trained and supported by our Associate Minister of Religious Education, who has 25 years of experience supervising OWL programs.

 We welcome participants from outside our congregation, and at times as many as a third of participants have not been affiliated with our congregation.
 Outside participants must be comfortable with our values (e.g., we support equal rights for women and girls, we support same-sex marriage rights, and we support the right to abortion).
 Because of generous contributions from our members, there is no fee for our OWL programs, and we supply textbooks and other materials to participants at no charge.
 However, we encourage all OWL families who can afford to do so to make a generous tax-deductible contribution to UUCPA, so that we can continue to offer these programs regardless of family financial status.